Mimetis/Dotmim.Sync/docs/Interceptors.rst

 .. image:: assets/interceptor01.png

-Imagine you have a table that should **never** be synchronized.
+Imagine you have a table that should **never** be synchronized on one particular client (and is part of your ``SyncSetup``).
 You're able to use an interceptor like this:

 .. code-block:: csharp